From Dr. Z - Carpal tunnel syndrome specialist

 Also, NEVER wear a brace while using your hands during the day.
 You’ll just unconsciously fight the brace.
 That results in more stress on your already damaged tendons.
 Allowing your wrist to bend is the primary way your body pumps out excess fluid from inside the carpal tunnel area.
 So it’s best to NOT restrict hand movement.

 During your rest breaks, do finger and hand stretching exercises.
 I've created very quick-and-effective exercises anybody can do while working.
 Click here to see them.
 One of the best things about these exercises is that you only need to do them for 30 seconds every 30 minutes you’re at work.
-I call it the “30-30 remedy".
+I call it the “30-30 rule".
 It’s a great way to attack carpal tunnel symptoms dead in their tracks.

 Also as above, continue incorporating frequent rest periods into your daily schedule.
 Also do the stretching exercises within your rest periods as described.
+As with mild symptoms, identify harmful hand and finger activities you might otherwise ignore.
+Modify or eliminate them completely.

 During your rest periods, continue doing the "30-30" stretching exercises above.
 But now, expand these exercises to 1-2 minutes per affected hand.
+Click here to see them.
 You should still do them every 30 minutes that you work.

-Incorporate daily myofascial release massage for the affected hand.
+myofascial release massage for the affected hand.
 Of all the carpal tunnel remedies, this one is astonishing in how quickly it can relieve symptoms – even in severe stages.
 The type of massage required is called “myofascial release” because it breaks up adhesions and restrictions which cause carpal tunnel in the first place.

 Click here to see instructions for myofascial release massage.